Cyber Security

 Fraudsters can infiltrate advertising campaigns with Invalid Traffic (IVT).
 A primary form of this IVT, is automated bots.
 These bots allow fraudsters to bypass systems, at speed and undetected to wreak havoc on advertising budgets in overwhelming numbers.

 Sportsbooks must adopt proactive measures and give precedence to defense by implementing a thorough fraud prevention strategy, the same way they take a proactive approach from a cyber security perspective.
-This strategy should entail strengthening the IT platform infrastructure, improving in-platform security checks, and reinforcing safeguards throughout marketing campaigns. Ā
+Implementing a robust Sportsbook Solution with built-in fraud detection algorithms and real-time monitoring capabilities can significantly enhance security measures.
+This strategy should entail strengthening the IT platform infrastructure, improving in-platform security checks, and reinforcing safeguards throughout marketing campaigns.

 Malicious AI Targeting Ad Campaigns